Is Bodybuilding Haram or Halal? (According to Islamic law)

 Competitive bodybuilding has found a place in the Muslim world despite its controversial nature.
 This may be due to its appeal as an activity that combines physical strength with discipline and dedication.

-However, it should always be remembered that pride and vanity are forbidden in Islam and any form of bodybuilding which involves these qualities should be avoided at all costs.
+However, pride and vanity are forbidden in Islam.
+Any form of bodybuilding that involves these qualities should be avoided at all costs.

 Are steroids haram?